daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

 ## Summary

 Reducing compile times by using extern template is a project scope strategy.
-One should consider which are the [big] templates that are used in many translation units and find a way to tell the build system to compile it only one time.
+One should consider which are the templates most expensive that are used in many translation units and find a way to tell the build system to compile it only one time.

 But let’s consider for a moment what we’ve done in the previous paragraph.